 Don't forget to document your adventures with a few pictures (Here are our favorite cameras to pack).
 Just make sure you don't spend all your time taking pictures and miss out on truly seeing and experiencing a new place, but a year later when you want to reminisce, you'll be really glad you have them.

 This goes hand in hand with taking pictures.
-While you're seeing an incredible mariachi band playing in Mexico or zip-lining through the jungle in the Dominican Republic, take a video and remember those moments forever — this app makes taking videos of your whole semester so easy!
+While you're seeing an incredible mariachi band playing in Mexico or zip-lining through the jungle in the Dominican Republic, take a video and remember those moments forever.

 Send post cards home